 By Octavian Manea

-Octavian Manea (MAIR ’13) was a Fulbright Junior Scholar at SU Maxwell School and a 2013 recipient of a Certificate of Advanced Studies in Security Studies through INSCT.
+Octavian Manea (MAIR ’13) was a Fulbright Junior Scholar at the Maxwell School, where he also received a CAS in Security Studies from INSCT.